ian-ross/nordic-tools/doc/platformio-zephyr.md

 access them from within Zephyr.

-In any case, the code changes to make the blinky into a "soft fade" PWM blinky are pretty easy.
+In any case, the code changes to make the blinky into a "soft fade" PWM blinky are fairly easy.
 The PWM blinky example from the Zephyr distribution uses a function called `pwm_pin_set_usec` to set the PWM duty cycle, but there's also `pwm_pin_set_nsec` that takes the PWM period and on-time in nanoseconds, so it was possible to set up a 40